castelojb/research_flow/README.md

         return self.check_variance >> self.filter_by_correlation >> self.select_features
 ```

-Since the reserach flow is **strongly typed** if you chain the `FeatureSelectionKernel` with the `ModelTrainingKernel`  the types of the inputs and outputs will be checked at runtime.
-This means that if you try to pass the wrong type to the `ModelTrainingKernel` it will raise an error.
+Since the reserach flow is **strongly typed** if you chain the `FeatureSelectionKernel` with the `ModelTrainingKernel` without the correct types, it will raise an error.
+This is a powerful feature of the library that allows you to catch errors early in the development process.
 So we need to update the `ModelTrainingKernel` to accept the output of the `FeatureSelectionKernel` as input.
 We will also need to update the `split_data` transformer to accept the `SelectedFeatures` as input.

-❗ Note that it is not only easy to add new steps to the experiment but it is also safe.
-The types of the inputs and outputs are checked at runtime, so if you try to pass the wrong type to the `ModelTrainingKernel` it will raise an error.
+❗ Note: Adding new steps to the experiment is not only straightforward but also safe.
+Input and output types are verified at runtime, so if an incorrect type is passed to ModelTrainingKernel, an error will be raised immediately.

 ```python
 # Model Training Kernel